Tsuyakashi/chat-backend/README.md

 # Chat Backend
-### Backend web server based on NodeJS to interact with ChatGPT
+### Backend web server based on NodeJS (TypeScript) to interact with AI models via OpenRouter
 ## How to run:
 ### 1. Clone the repo:
 ```bash